thexahmed00/BaaS-ChatApp/CONTRIBUTING.md

 Wait for your pull request to be reviewed and merged.

-Thank you for contributing to BaaS-ChatApp!
+Thank you for contributing to appwrite-ChatApp!

 ## License
 By contributing to BaaS-ChatApp, you agree that your contributions will be licensed under the MIT License.